Great Wall of China

 The Ci’en Temple is situated to the south of the centre of Xi’an, and contains the Great Wild Goose Pagoda, one of the oldest Pagodas in China dating back to the Sui (581-618) and Tang (618-906) Dynasties.

 The Ci’en Temple was constructed between 581 and 618 and was originally known as the Non-Leak Temple.
-In 647 the temple was expanded to include 1,897 pavilions, halls and rooms by Prince LiZhi in memory of his mother and renamed to the Grand Mercy and Favour Temple.
+In 647 the temple was expanded to include 1,897 pavilions, halls, and rooms by Prince LiZhi in memory of his mother and renamed the Grand Mercy and Favour Temple.
 READ MORE